Lukaku, De Bruyne, Salah: The Chelsea youngsters who flourished elsewhere

 He then went on loan to Borussia Monchengladbach for the 2014/15 campaign, before making that move permanent, having never played a single senior minute for Chelsea.

-He also has 31 senior Belgium caps to his name, scoring four goals during that time.
+He also has 39 senior Belgium caps to his name, scoring eight goals during that time.

-Patrick Bamford was the prime example of Chelsea’s loan policy; he moved to: MK Dons, Derby, Middlesbrough, Crystal Palace, Norwich, and Burnley without playing a single game for the Chelsea first-team, before being signed permanently by Middlesbrough in 2017.
+Patrick Bamford is a prime example of Chelsea’s loan policy; he moved to: MK Dons, Derby, Middlesbrough, Crystal Palace, Norwich, and Burnley without playing a single game for the Chelsea first-team, before being signed permanently by Middlesbrough in 2017.

 He had a slow start at Elland Road, but quickly became a favourite of Marcelo Bielsa’s, despite criticism from fans and pundits alike.